minoru-nagasawa/redmine_custom_field_groups_user/README.md

-# Redmine plugin to add custom field to each user in Groups
+# Redmine plugin to add custom field to each user in group
-This plugin add custom field to each user in Groups.
+This plugin add custom field to each user in group.
 ![1 Select Type](1-select-type.png)
 ![2 Input Custom Field](2-input-customfield.png)